WHY YOU SHOULD BUY THE ASIA PACIFIC SATELLITE INTERNET MARKET REPORT:

 Starlink, under SpaceX (founded by Elon Musk), aims to provide global high-speed, low-latency internet connectivity via a satellite constellation in low Earth orbit (LEO).

-As of September 2023, nearly 5,000 satellites have been launched out of a proposed 12,000 to 42,000, with launches happening every 4-5 days.
+As of September 2023, over 5,000 satellites have been launched out of a proposed 12,000 to 42,000, with launches happening every 4-5 days.
 Each satellite has a lifespan of approximately 3.5 years.
 An upcoming “Gen 2” network promises enhanced speeds and user capacity.

 In the Asia-Pacific region, Starlink has formed partnerships with companies like KDDI in Japan, Data Lake and PT&T in the Philippines and Telstra, Vocus, and Optus in Australia for various services such as 4G & 5G backhaul and broadband resale.